undisbeliever/snesdev-notes/pages/65816-opcodes.md

  * Accumulator to Index:
     * 8 bit Index (x=1): 8 bits transferred
     * 16 bit Index (x=0): 16 bits transferred, no matter the state of m
- * Accumulator to/from Direct Page: 16 bits transferred
+ * Accumulator to/from Direct page register (D): 16 bits transferred
  * Index to Accumulator:
     * 8 bit A (m=1): 8 bits transferred
     * 16 bit A (m=0): 16 bits transferred (when x=1 (8 bit index), the high byte is 0)